vcuspinera/Canada_response_covid/README.md

 <img src="img/EDA_3_heatmap.png" width="820">

-Now, when making sentiment analyses we must first know what languages we will be considering.
+Now, when making sentiment analyses, we must first know what languages we will be considering.
 For this project, most of the scrapped tweets were written in **English** (`en`): about **85.5%** of all tweets.
 Followed by a group of undefined language (`und`) tweets that amount to 8.2% of the total.
 The third and fourth languages in the database are French (`fr`) with 3.5% and Spanish (`es`) with 1.2%.
 For the main analysis we used tweets wrote in English.
 This enhanced the reach of powerful tools like [spacy](https://spacy.io), [textblob](https://textblob.readthedocs.io/en/dev/) and [wordcloud](https://amueller.github.io/word_cloud/index.html), mainly developed for this language.

 <img src="img/EDA_2_proportion_by_language.png" width="600">